U-3431: Widening of Miller Boulevard and N.C. 101 from Lake Road to Outer Banks Drive

 Although the N.C.
 Department of Transportation works to minimize the number of homes and businesses displaced by a road project, it is inevitable, in many cases, that a certain amount of private property is needed.
 The following information explains right of way acquisition and answers questions about the process.

-Right-of-Way Acquisition Process Brochure Folleto del Proceso de Adquisición de Bienes Raíces
+Right-of-Way Brochure Single Page Layout Folleto del Proceso de Adquisición de Bienes Raíces

 Right-of-Way Frequently Asked Questions